JuliaPlots/Plots.jl/docs/readme_template.md

 Plots is a plotting interface and wrapper for several plotting packages.
 My goals with the package are:

-- Simple.
-The interface should be intuitive enough that someone coming from Matlab, Python, etc can immediately start generating complex plots without reading volumes of documentation.
+- **Simple**.
+Intuitive enough that someone coming from Matlab, Python, etc can immediately start generating complex plots without reading volumes of documentation.
+- **Concise**.
+Less code means fewer mistakes and more efficient development and analysis.
-- Automatic (if you want).
-There should be smart defaults for the most common functionality, and simple, high-level ways to override complex functionality.
+- **Smart**.
+Defaults for the most common functionality, and high-level ways to override complex functionality.
-- Flexible.
-You should be able to produce your favorite plot in your favorite package, but quicker and simpler.
+- **Flexible**.
+Produce your favorite plots from your favorite package, but quicker and simpler.
-- Consistent.
+- **Consistent**.
 Don't commit to one graphics package.
-One command will switch your backend, and the exact same plotting commands will work with a very different underlying backend.
+Use the same code and access the strengths of all backends.

+Use the preprocessing pipeline in Plots to fully describe your visualization before it calls the backend code.
+This maintains modularity and allows for efficient separation of front end code, algorithms, and backend graphics.
+New graphical backends can be added simply and with minimal required functionality.

 Please add wishlist items, bugs, or any other comments/questions to the issues list.